consysT-project/consysT-code/README.md

 ### Cassandra

-Cassandra has to run to execute code that uses the Cassandra integration.
+Cassandra has to run to execute the Cassandra integration.

 If Cassandra should be run on only a single machine, then it is advisable to use CCM (Cassandra Cluster Manager, https://github.com/riptano/ccm).